 Haydar joined Watsi on July 21st, 2014.
 Seven years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Haydar's most recent donation traveled 4,500 miles to support Susan, a 59-year-old from Kenya, to fund a hysterectomy to treat uterine cancer.
+Haydar's most recent donation traveled 6,200 miles to support Seak Long, a construction worker from Cambodia, to fund life-changing mastoidectomy ear surgery.

 Susan is a 59-year-old homemaker who together with her husband have five children.
 Unfortunately, her husband had a stroke and Susan is unemployed, so their family depends greatly on their land.
 For two months, Susan has been experiencing heavy bleeding.
 She has been diagnosed with uterine cancer, and she needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare (AMH), is requesting $755 to fund Susan's surgery.
 On September 15th, she will undergo gynecological surgery at AMH's care center.
 Once recovered, Susan will be able to resume her daily activities free of pain.
 Susan shared, "I am very scared because the doctor said I have cancer, but I trust in God and hope to see my tomorrow.
 Please plead for help on my behalf so that my life can be saved and I can continue caring for my family."